-Fifty miles southwest of the brewery, right in the middle of Portland, Maine’s largest city, lies Oxbow Blending & Bottling.
+Fifty miles southwest of the brewery, right in the middle of Portland—Maine’s largest city, lies Oxbow Blending & Bottling.
 This urban outpost provides much-needed space for beer production, housing 200+ oak barrels and dozens of stainless steel tanks.
 All of the vessels in this space are filled with mixed-fermentation or “sour” beers that require extended aging and conditioning times.
 Approximately 25% of this 10,000 square foot warehouse is dedicated to our bar, event space, and Gallery 49 art gallery.
 The bar features an extensive selection of Oxbow and guest brewery drafts and bottles, as well as an eclectic selection of wine and Amaro.
-The venue is utilized for a plethora of art shows and community events, from the local tackle shop, hosting a fly tying night, to live hip-hop nights featuring underground and old school artists such as Pharaoh Monch and Onyx.
-Outside of Oxbow Blending & Bottling is a small beer garden that is shared with our friends from Duckfat restaurant and is the source of some of the best food in the city.
+The venue is utilized for a plethora of art shows and community events, from the local tackle shop hosting a fly tying class, to live hip-hop nights featuring underground and old school artists such as Pharaoh Monch and KRS-One.
+Outside of Oxbow Blending & Bottling is a cozy beer garden that is shared with our friends from Duckfat restaurant and is the source of some of the best food in the city.
 This James Beard award-winning restaurant team has a focus on European-inspired foods that pair wonderfully with our dry, rustic beer offerings.

 While we love providing our customers with a wide and ever-changing selection of Oxbow beers at our own brick and mortar locations, we also do our best to keep Maine’s bars, restaurants, and beer shops well-stocked, as well as send small amounts to cities around the world where our unique products are appreciated and well-represented.